 May, which means “cloud”, is considered as a true gem with its unique beauty.
 Coming to May waterfall, visitors are dizzy with its amazingly beautiful scene.
 You have a chance to witness a sea of cascading clouds that consists of nine glorious levels of water.
 It takes approximately one hour to climb up the top of this waterfall but it is worth a reward.
 Beautiful white falls, murmuring water, clear and blue lake are just in your eyes.
 Enjoy the nature!

 The most wonderful thing is that May waterfall is not a well-known destination for foreigners and still remains untouched.
 It deserves to spend three hour-drive from Hanoi to get to the place.
 Despite the poor quality of the route, many visitors come here to admire the natural beauty of May waterfall.

-Best time to visit: From August onwards is the most ideal time to visit this magnificent waterfall.
+Best time to visit: From August onward is the most ideal time to visit this magnificent waterfall.

 Address: May Waterfall, Thach Lam, Thach Thanh District, Thanh Hoa province, Vietnam